dbenesh82/intensity_infectivity_experiments/camallanus/analysis_cam_dat.md

     ## block  1   1.6702        33     120.23 0.5722 0.4551
     ## trt    2   7.9754        31     112.26 1.3661 0.2700

-There are not big differences between blocks, but controlling for it, affects how much deviance is explained by treatment.
+There are not big differences between blocks, but controlling for it affects how much deviance is explained by treatment.
 It is still not significant though.

-*Model 3*: only fish variables (except fish sex).
+**Model 3**: only fish variables (except fish sex).
 The idea here is that we control for fish traits that might affect susceptibility to infection, like size and family background.
 Only include one measure of fish size (i.e. not both length and weight due to their strong correlation).

 ``` r
 mod3 <- glm(cbind(intensity, dose - intensity) ~ tl + ffam + trt, data = cdat, family = 'quasibinomial')